-Join a small group of SeaCrush reef-friendly divers in January 2022, and dive in stunning Raja Ampat, Indonesia!
-This fantastic boat will take us to the best dive sites of Raja Ampat North and South (Misool) over 7 nights.
-We'll get to see plenty of pelagic life, a very rich macro life, and healthy coral reefs!
+Join a small group of SeaCrush reef-friendly divers for Thanksgiving 2023 and dive in stunning Raja Ampat, Indonesia!
+This fantastic boat will take us to the best dive sites of Raja Ampat North and South (Misool) over nine nights.
+We'll get to see plenty of pelagic life, an incredibly rich macro life, and healthy coral reefs!
 We'll sail through breathtaking landscapes such as Penemu in the North (one of Raja Ampat's iconic island formations), or Teluk Cinta in the Misool area (an amazingly beautiful heart-shaped lagoon).

-Besides diving, there’ll be several activities such as hiking to viewpoints with spectacular panoramas, kayaking, snorkeling, Stand Up Paddling, and massages.
+Besides diving, there will be several activities such as hiking to viewpoints with spectacular panoramas, kayaking, snorkeling, Stand Up Paddling, and massages.

-- Up to 4 dives a day
+Up to 4 dives a day

-- Tanks, weights, and weight belts
+Tanks, weights, and weight belts

-- Excursions to Love Lagoon and Penemu
+Excursions to Love Lagoon and Penemu

-- Transfers from/to Sorong airport on arrival and departure days
+Transfers from/to Sorong airport on arrival and departure days

-Raja Ampat national park/port fees:
+Raja Ampat national park/port fees: $250 (about ...
+EUR)

 Rental equipment, dive courses